stryker-mutator/stryker4s/docs/contributing.md

 If you use VS Code with Metals, you can also install the [Bloop CLI](https://scalacenter.github.io/bloop/) for easier compiling and testing via the command-line.

-If you are have issues with setup, or want to keep a clean environment you can also use the [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) feature to develop in a clean reproducible Docker container.
+If you are having issues with setup, or want to keep a clean environment you can also use the [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers) feature to develop in a clean reproducible Docker container.
 All you need for it is VS Code, the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [Docker](https://www.docker.com/).
 Then run 'Remote-Containers: Open Repository in Container...' and enter `stryker-mutator/stryker4s` as the repository.
 The devcontainer also has the [Bloop](https://scalacenter.github.io/bloop/) and [Coursier](https://get-coursier.io/) CLI tools installed.

 ## Adding a new feature